can3p/cl-journal/docs/index.md

 generators - git repo with some files in markdown format which will be published on push.

+Another big advantage of this approach is that with local files it's much easier to find a post you published some time ago - no need to go the your post pages, just find the file with relevant post and link to it.

 Any file structure can be used, client will pick up any markdown files it can find.